18 TRUTHS MOST DATING COACHES WON’T TELL YOU

-No instructor can take your place on a date and then say “Take all this attraction your feeling for me and give it to my friend over there.
+Dating coaches cannot take your place on a date and then say “Take all this attraction your feeling for me and give it to my friend over there.
 He’s a good guy”.

-No instructor can take your place in your relationship and then say “take all this passion and this feeling of being beautifully understood and attach it to the boyfriend you can’t stand currently”.
+Some “Love Guru” cannot take your place in your relationship and then say “take all this passion and this feeling of being beautifully understood and attach it to the boyfriend you can’t stand currently”.

-No instructor can hold your hand and make you talk to people for the rest of your life.
+On top of that, dating coaches won’t hold your hand and make you talk to people for the rest of your life.